jmiramont/collab-benchmark-template/README.md

 class NewMethod(MethodTemplate):
     def __init__(self):
         self.id = 'a_new_method'
-        self.task = 'denoising'  # Should be either 'denoising' or 'detection'
+        self.task = 'denoising'  # Should be either 'denoising', 'detection' or 'misc'

     def method(self, signals, params = None): # Implement this method.
         ...